 Borremans was born in 1963 in Geraardsbergen, Belgium.
 In 1996, he received his M.F.A. from Hogeschool voor Wetenschap en Kunst, Campus St. Lucas, in Ghent.
 Since 2001, the artist's work has been represented by David Zwirner, where he had his first solo exhibition in the United States in 2003.
 In 2011, The Devil's Dress marked his fourth solo show at the gallery in New York.

-Consisting of one hundred works from the past two decades, Michaël Borremans: As sweet as it gets is a major museum survey that was recently presented at Palais des Beaux-Arts, Brussels in 2014.
-Later this year the exhibition will travel to the Tel Aviv Museum of Art and the Dallas Museum of Art.
+Consisting of one hundred works from the past two decades, Michaël Borremans: As sweet as it gets is a major museum survey currently presented at the Tel Aviv Museum of Art (through January 31, 2015).
+The exhibition was first held earlier this year at the Palais des Beaux-Arts, and will travel to the Dallas Museum of Art in 2015.
 Also on view in 2014 was the artist's first museum solo show in Japan, Michaël Borremans: The Advantage, at the Hara Museum of Contemporary Art, Tokyo.

 Over the past decade, Borremans's work has been the subject of solo exhibitions at a number of prominent institutions.
 In 2011, a comprehensive solo show, titled Eating the Beard, was presented at the Württembergischer Kunstverein Stuttgart, which toured to the Műcsarnok Kunsthalle, Budapest and the Kunsthalle Helsinki.
 In 2010, he had a solo exhibition at the Kunstnernes Hus in Oslo as well as commissioned work on view at the Royal Palace in Brussels.
 Other venues which have hosted solo exhibitions include kestnergesellschaft, Hanover (2009); de Appel Arts Centre, Amsterdam (2007); Kunsthalle Bremerhaven, Germany; and the Museum für Gegenwartskunst, Basel (both 2004).
 In 2005, he had a one-person exhibition of paintings and drawings at the Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent.
 The paintings then traveled to Parasol unit foundation for contemporary art, London and The Royal Hibernian Academy, Dublin, while the drawings traveled to the Cleveland Museum of Art, Ohio.